DiddyChriss/microprojects/README.md

 # tic tac toe
-Popular microproject of simple game with using keyboard module(in progress...)
+CHECK OUT !
+My new microproject of popular simple game with USING KEYBOARD MODULE !!!

 #keyboard module
 Simple uniwersal module to keyboard control